 (i) military service of more than thirty days; (ii) an extended illness; or (iii) the need to take care of a family member during an extended illness or, (iv) a degree program requiring 5 years for graduation.

-Generally the scholarships awarded will range from $0 up to $5,500 per year.
+Generally, the scholarships awarded will range from $0 to $6,000 per year.
 The awards will vary in accordance with students funding from additional sources and can change on a semester basis.
-Additionally students maintaining a 3.0+gpa are eligible for an incentive bonus of $250 per semester (see book stipend).

 (i) cumulative GPA under 2.5; (ii) less than 15 semester hours; (iii) failure to notify the Chase Foundation of a school transfer; (iv) failure to enroll in a college or university for the fall semester after high school graduation; (v) failure to meet the deadline in providing your GPA after each college semester, (vi) a semester GPA falling below 1.75, (vii) failure to participate in mandatory mentorship program at participating schools could result in loss of scholarship, (viii) misuse of social media – see note below.
 (Intersession courses are not eligible for the minimum 15+ credit hours – No more than 6 on-line credit hours per semester will be included in the 15 credit hour minimum).

 In the event that a scholar is ineligible, the scholar has one semester to regain eligibility.